 Our Pledge is a promise that students on our Flagstaff campus will pay the same fixed tuition rate for up to four years.
 No surprise increases—guaranteed!

-Students who live in one of 14 Western states, Guam, or the Northern Mariana Islands automatically save nearly 40 percent on the out-of-state tuition rate.
+Qualified students who live in one of the 14 Western states, Guam, or the Northern Marina Islands save nearly 40 percent on the out-of-state tuition rate.